keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

     {{< popup_image
     link="./assets/dynatrace-problem-notification-integration.png"
-    caption="Dynatrace Problem Notification Integration">}}
+    caption="Dynatrace Problem Notification Integration"
+    width="500px">}}

-## Adjust Anomaly Detection in Dynatrace
+## Adjust anomaly detection in Dynatrace

-The Dynatrace platform is built on top of AI which is great for production use cases but for this demo we have to override some default settings in order for Dynatrace to trigger the problem.
+The Dynatrace platform is built on top of AI, which is great for production use cases, but for this demo we have to override some default settings in order for Dynatrace to trigger the problem.

 Before you adjust this setting, make sure to have some traffic on the service in order for Dynatrace to detect and list the service.
 The easiest way to generate traffic is to use the provided file `add-to-carts.sh` in the `./usecase` folder.
 This script will add items to the shopping cart and can be stopped after a couple of added items by hitting <kbd>CTRL</kbd>+<kbd>C</kbd>.